The Bolsheviks: 1989

 The duo continued their house show series with The Bushwhackers in January and February and continued to be winless.
 They were now at the bottom of the card in the tag-team division, and the partnership went into hiatus when Volkoff took a sabbatical from the WWF in March 1989 to go compete in the independents.
 Slick was also phased out as their manager around this time, but did appear in Zhukov's corner as Zhukov faced a returning Jimmy Snuka during the May 27 episode of Saturday Night's Main Event XXI.
 In Volkoff's absence Zukhov became an opening card singles wrestler mostly working as a jobber and faced much of the WWF roster as the year progressed.
 Finally on September 29, 1989, Nikolai returned, and he Zhukov reformed the Bolsheviks, and began to face The Rockers in losing efforts on house shows.
 On the October 30 edition of Prime Time Wrestling The Bolsheviks finally obtained their first victory of the year when they defeated Trent Knight and Reno Riggins.
-After several more victories against preliminary wrestlers in televised matches, Volkoff and Zhukov renewed their rivalry with The Bushwhackers in December.
+After several more victories against preliminary wrestlers in televised matches, Volkoff and Zhukov renewed their rivalry with The Bushwhackers in December, but went winless in all of their matches.